Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Introduction

 As well as to provide scalability, coarse spaces have been devised to provide robustness to heterogeneity.
 This is exemplified by the ``Generalised Eigenproblems in the Overlap'' (GenEO) approach for symmetric positive definite (SPD) problems \cite{Spillane:2014:ARC}.
 This approach provides a spectral coarse space, where appropriate local eigenvalue problems are solved to provide a two-level method.
 Another spectral coarse space is the DtN coarse space \cite{Nataf:2011:ACS}, which has been extended and investigated for the Helmholtz problem in \cite{Conen:2014:ACS,Bootland:2019:ODN}.
 While the standard GenEO theory applies only in the SPD case (though see \cite{Bootland:2021:OSM}), in this work we develop and explore a GenEO-type method for the Helmholtz problem and show numerically that, for a 2D model problem of a wave guide, it provides a scalable approach that is robust to heterogeneity and increasing wave number in terms of the iteration count of a preconditioned GMRES method.
-Companion results for large benchmark problems arising in applications, with comparison to other methods, are found in \cite{Bootland:2021:ACO}.
+Companion results for large benchmark problems on coarsely resolved meshes that typically arise in applications, along with comparisons to other methods, are found in \cite{Bootland:2021:ACO}.
+Theoretical results on variants of DtN and GenEO for Helmholtz problems are currently out of reach but promising numerical results, based on heuristics, were obtained in \cite{Conen:2014:ACS,Bootland:2019:ODN}, showing the potential of these methods in practice.

 The primary aim of this work is to explore the utility of a GenEO-type method for the heterogeneous Helmholtz problem \eqref{HelmholtzSystem}; we call this approach H-GenEO.
 In particular, we highlight the following contributions: \begin{itemize} \item We present a range of numerical tests, on pollution-free meshes, comparing our proposed H-GenEO approach with another spectral coarse space applicable to the Helmholtz problem, namely the DtN method. \item We investigate the use of appropriate thresholding for the required generalised eigenproblems in both the DtN and H-GenEO coarse spaces. \item We consider robustness to non-uniform decomposition, heterogeneity, and increasing wave number as well as the scalability of the methods.
-We find that only the H-GenEO approach is scalable and robust to all of these factors for a 2D model problem. \item We provide scalability and timing results for H-GenEO applied to a high wave number problem. \end{itemize}
+We find that only the H-GenEO approach is scalable and robust to all of these factors for a 2D model problem. \item We provide both weak and strong scalability tests for H-GenEO applied to high wave number problems. \end{itemize}

 The remainder of this work is structured as follows.
 We begin by considering a finite element discretisation of the Helmholtz problem in Section~\ref{sec-sub:FEDiscretisation}, before outlining the underlying domain decomposition methodology we use in Section~\ref{sec-sub:DD}.
 The main topic of interest, that of suitable spectral coarse spaces for the heterogeneous Helmholtz problem, is then detailed in Section~\ref{sec-sub:CoarseSpaces}.
 Extensive numerical results on a 2D model problem are provided in Section~\ref{sec:Results}, along with a discussion of our findings.
 Finally, we draw together our conclusions in Section~\ref{sec:Conclusions}.